AnuragBalhra/TesstProject/Readme.txt

 // This is a project created purelyfor learning and practising HTML,Css(Materialize),Javascript(Jquery),Ajax,Mysql and Php
-// Projecte created by Anurag Balhra(B.Tech student at IIT Jodhpur)
+// Project created by Anurag Balhra(B.Tech student at IIT Jodhpur)

 Database structure:-
 	Organiser (Database)